dengchunyu/dengchunyu.github.io/_posts/2023-05-30-Introduction to Data Input and Preprocessing in scPagwas.markdown

 gwas_data <- bigreadr::fread2(system.file("extdata", "GWAS_summ_example.txt", package = "scPagwas"))
 knitr::kable(head(gwas_data))
 ```
+In the context of scPagwas software, the presence of specific columns in the GWAS summary file is generally required.
+However, there are situations where the obtained GWAS summary may not perfectly meet these requirements.
+In such cases, there are alternative approaches that can be employed.

+Among the six columns typically present in the GWAS summary file, the "maf" column is primarily used in scPagwas for SNP filtering purposes.
+It allows for the reduction of SNP quantity and computational burden.
+However, it does not play a critical role in the analysis.
+As a workaround, it is possible to customize this column to include any value above the minimum minor allele frequency (maf), essentially bypassing the maf filtering step.
+This modification has no significant impact on the results since scPagwas aims to integrate a larger number of SNP data, regardless of the magnitude of their effects.

+In GWAS summary data, the effect size (ES) and standard error (SE) for each SNP locus are typically provided.
+In cases where beta data is unavailable, it is possible to compute a conversion using the following formula:
+beta = ES / SE
+Here, beta represents the effect size of the SNP locus.
+Alternatively, the ES column itself can be used to represent the impact of the SNP locus on the target trait.
+Therefore, replacing the beta column with the ES values directly for scPagwas calculations is also acceptable.
+However, it is important to maintain consistent column names as per the example data.

+Additionally, both TXT files and data frames are acceptable formats for input data.

+Please note that scPagwas analysis supports these adaptations to accommodate GWAS summary files that do not perfectly align with the standard requirements.

 ## Resource2

 ### 3.Pathway gene list

-There are some processed pathway gene lists provided by scPagwas package: all these pathway lists are including gene ids; Gene block annotation(the same id with pathway list);
+-   There are some processed pathway gene list provided by scPagwas package: all these pathway list are including gene ids; Gene block annotation(the same id with pathway list);

     -   Genes_by_pathway_kegg
--   genes.by.celltype.pathway
     -   genes.by.gpbp.pathway
     -   genes.by.reactome.pathway
     -   genes.by.regulatory.pathway
     -   genes.by.tft.pathway
+    -   reduce_genes.by.gpbp.pathway
--   genes.by.hallmark.pathway
+    -   reduce_genes.by.reactome.pathway
--   genes.by.immunologic.pathway
+    -   reduce_genes.by.regulatory.pathway
--   genes.by.immunesigdb.pathway
+    -   reduce_genes.by.tft.pathway

+When selecting pathway data, there are several principles to consider based on the scPagwas software package.
+Firstly, it is recommended to prioritize pathways with higher universality and broader coverage, such as Genes_by_pathway_kegg and genes.by.gpbp.pathway.
+Single functional pathways like hallmark and immunologic have not been thoroughly tested for effectiveness.
+Secondly, the number of pathways included in the list affects both the result and time efficiency of the analysis.
+Too many pathways can significantly increase computation time, while too few may not provide sufficient coverage.
+Typically, a reasonable range is between 200 to 1000 pathways, with a gene coverage of at least 50% when compared to the genes in the single-cell expression profile data.
+It is advisable to use established pathways like Genes_by_pathway_kegg and genes.by.gpbp.pathway (or reduced_genes.by.gpbp.pathway with appropriate redundancy removal) to ensure result efficacy.
+The effectiveness of these pathways has been extensively validated in published scPagwas articles.

+Examples of pathway acquisition and redundancy removal are provided below for reference.
-There are some steps for get these pathway gene list: There is no need to repeat running these code.
+There is no need to repeat running these code.

 #### KEGG pathway list